 Native plants are our “go-to” solution for clients installing green infrastructure.

-Working with Applied Ecological Services (AES) ecologists and restoration specialists, Taylor Creek Restoration Nurseries produces customized palettes of attractive flowers and grasses that can thrive in rain gardens, bioswales, bioretention basins, as well as in riparian zones that filter the stormwater runoff entering streams and lakes.
+Working with RES ecologists and restoration specialists, Taylor Creek Restoration Nurseries produces customized palettes of attractive flowers and grasses that can thrive in rain gardens, bioswales, bioretention basins, as well as in riparian zones that filter the stormwater runoff entering streams and lakes.

 A Native Landscape